-I was recently introduced to the thoughts of the science philosopher and scientist Michael Polyani by Dr. Helge Brovold.
-As I was reading Polyani’s book “The tacit dimension” (1966), which I borrowed from Helge, I realized that Polyani’s description of tacit knowledge had a statistical counterpart, which I write about here.
+I was recently introduced to the thoughts of the science philosopher and scientist Michael Polanyi by Dr. Helge Brovold.
+As I was reading Polanyi’s book “The tacit dimension” (1966), which I borrowed from Helge, I realized that Polanyi’s description of tacit knowledge had a statistical counterpart, which I write about here.
 As it turns out this statistical detour may teach us how tacit knowledge is implemented in our brains.
 Read on if this sounds interesting!

 I have another example of more abstract tacit knowledge from my personal life.
 In addition to being a statistician, I am a hobby ornithologist.
 Since I was a small boy I have enjoyed bird watching, and after about 35 years of experience, I have acquired a certain level of tacit knowledge with regard to bird identification.
 Sometimes, just a short glance is enough to identify the bird, but if you ask me how I recognized it, I may be unable to point to the specific feature that “gave it off”.
 Among bird watchers this is well known, and they often refer to this as “jizz”.